 There are four main steps to carrying out a legal eviction, five if you include one optional step.
 Here are the various steps and what each step entails, generally:

 Step 1 (Optional) – Send a Warning Letter

-Sending a warning letter can be a could place to start—especially if your tenant has been renting from you for a long time and typically pays their rent on time each month or you have a “grace period.”
+Sending a warning letter can be a good place to start—especially if your tenant has been renting from you for a long time and typically pays their rent on time each month or you have a “grace period.”
 An official “notice” can be very scary to a tenant.
 Sending a great tenant a legal notice can put them on their guard and make them defensive.
 A simple gentle warning letter might prevent duress on both sides and get a positive result, i.e. the rent paid.